Linear Pair of Angles

 How Do you Find the Linear Pair of an Angle?

-If there is a pair of adjacent angles, then this pair is a linear pair, that is if the sum of the (measures of the) two angles will be 180°.
-So, linear pair of angles always add up to 180°
+If there is a pair of adjacent angles, then this pair is a linear pair if the sum of the (measures of the) two angles will be 180°.
+So, linear pair of angles always add up to 180°.
+For example, the linear pair of 30° is 150°, the linear pair of 70° is 110°, etc.

 Is a Linear Pair always Supplementary?

-Supplementary is one of the conditions for being a linear pair.
+Supplementary is one of the necessary conditions for being a linear pair.
 Hence, linear pairs will always be supplementary.
-As per their definition, a linear pair forms a straight angle which measures 180º
+As per their definition, a linear pair forms a straight angle that measures 180º.

 How Many Angles are there in a Linear Pair?